 - If you have been enrolled in a higher education programme before without finishing it in Denmark or elsewhere, you must also enclose documentation of passed exams from that programme

 Certificate of your qualifying exams

 If your diploma is not in English or in one of the Nordic languages, you must make sure that the copies of your qualifying exams are translated by an official authority.
-Remember to also send a copy of the original diploma.
+Remember to upload a copy of the original diploma too.

 Curricula Vitae (CV)